zhanglk9/CMTD/README.md

 - **[backbone/vit-adapter](https://github.com/zhanglk9/UDA-plus/tree/backbone/vit-adapter)**: We introduce ViT-Adapter to combine the advantages of ViT and MiT-b5 to improve global semantic modeling, modular adaptability and feature expression flexibility.
 ViT-Adapter adds a branch to the traditional Vision Transformer (ViT) to enhance local feature capture and multi-scale information modeling capabilities.
 - **[dpt_head](https://github.com/zhanglk9/UDA-plus/tree/dpt_head)**: We introduce the DPT structure adopted in dense vision transformers, an architecture that utilizes ViT instead of CNN for dense prediction tasks.
 The Transformer backbone processes consistent and relatively high-resolution inputs and has a global receptive field at each stage.
 These properties allow the Dense Vision Transformer to provide finer-grained and more globally consistent predictions compared to traditional CNNs.

+This code is developed based on [HRDA](https://github.com/lhoyer/HRDA).
+Some of the codes are not very clean due to timing issues.
+If necessary, we will continue to organize more concise code later.
+Stay tuned!
 ## Setup Environment

 For this project, we used python 3.8.5.
 We recommend setting up a new virtual